CRM Thought Leader, Paul Greenberg defines Customer Relationship Management as:

 There are many reasons why an organisation will decide to implement a new CRM strategy.

 Contact us to discuss your requirements and get advice from one of our CRM experts.

-On this page we've listed 16 examples of frequently encountered business problems that a CRM solution like Microsoft Dynamics 365 will resolve.
-Professionally implemented Customer Relationship Management solutions are focused on solving these and many other business problems:
+On this page we've listed 16 examples of frequently encountered business problems that a professionally implemented CRM solution will resolve.

 CRM for Sales & Marketing